psphelan/psphelan.github.io/_posts/Postscripts/2018-10-08-farewell-to-p-acnes.markdown

 patient navigation of products, but the onus upon producers to maintain such clarity is their concern; it does not, in my opinion, merit consideration in the choice of nomenclature.
 <br><br>
-Overall I think the authors’ reasoning for preserving <i>P. acnes</i> may be sufficient, but I don’t find their argumentative approach particularly persuasive.
+Overall I think the authors’ desire to preserve <i>P. acnes</i> may be defensible, but I don’t find their argumentative approach particularly persuasive.